Once you have created an automated rule you will be able to edit most of the settings that pertain to the automation

 Once you have selected which rule to edit you will have a settings menu top right.
 You will have the option to delete a rule up until the point where a review has been created.
 After the first review is generated by this rule you will no longer be able to delete the rule.
 You will also be able to pause the rule at any point.
 Once a rule is paused no reviews will be generated by that rule until the rule is unpaused.
 Lastly, you will be able to edit the rules settings.
 A walkthrough of your options is detailed below.

 As a reminder: You will only be able to delete a rule if the automated reviews have not been generated to a created state.

 Editing the Settings

 The first section will bring you into "Rule Settings".
 From here you will be able to edit :

 - Which employees are included in the rule.
 You will be able to select whether to include all employees or specific employees based on filters.

-- The logic of the rule trigger: For one-time triggers this will be how many days after the the employees start date the rule triggers.
-For recurring reviews it will be when the first review will launch and how many months thereafter the rule should repeat.
+- The logic of the rule trigger: For one-time triggers, this will be how many days after the employee's start date the rule triggers.
+For recurring reviews, it will be when the first review will launch and how many months thereafter the rule should repeat.

-From here you will also be able to visualize when the next 10 reviews are set to trigger.
+From here you will also be able to see when the next 10 reviews are set to trigger.